Sharon Azrieli

+Azrieli has recorded many albums in a variety of genres, including classical, jazz, and musical theatre.
+She has also appeared in movies and has worked as a Cantorial soloist.

 Early life and education

 Azrieli was born in Montreal, Quebec to Canadian architect, philanthropist and Holocaust survivor, David Azrieli.
 Azrieli moved to New York City after attending Vassar College, where she graduated with a degree in Art History, and an Associate Degree in Illustration from the Parsons School of Design.
 While studying illustration she got a Diploma in Vocal Performance under Ellen Faull at the Juilliard School, where her mentors included Joan Dornemann, Principal Prompter at the Metropolitan Opera and the late Herbert Breslin.
-Joan Dornemann invited her to attend her Vocal Arts Institute in Israel over three successive summers where she performed several leading roles, including Norina in Don Pasquale and Musetta in La Boheme.
-In 2006, Azrieli obtained a Master of Music degree in Vocal Performance from the Université de Montréal, and then in 2011 a Doctorate in Music from the same university.
+Joan Dornemann invited her to attend her Vocal Arts Institute in Israel over three successive summers where she performed several leading roles, including Norina in Don Pasquale and Musetta in La Bohème.
+In 2006, Azrieli obtained a Master of Music degree in Vocal Performance from the Université de Montréal, and in 2011 a Doctorate in Music from the same university.

-Early career

-The Canadian Opera Company's artistic director, the late Richard Bradshaw, scouted Azrieli, starting her career as a professional opera singer.
-Bradshaw hired her as an understudy for the part of Juliet in a production of Gounod's Roméo et Juliette and as Mimi in a small-stage production of Puccini's La Bohème.
-Artist manager Matthew Laifer spotted Azrieli's performance and invited her to his roster.
-Under Lafier's management, she performed with the Tokyo Symphony Orchestra, the Israel Chamber Orchestra, the Jerusalem Symphony Orchestra and the Haifa Symphony Orchestra in their production of Rossini's Stabat Mater and Beethoven's Mass in C Minor.
-Other works included a concert of Puccini arias and Leonard Bernstein's Songfest.
-She also worked with Alexander Brott of McGill Chamber Orchestra, and understudied for Mirella Freni as Adrienne Lecouvreur with l'Opéra de Paris.
-A significant event in Azrieli's career came when she played the part of Susanna in Le nozze di Figaro at the Sarasota opera.

-Cantorial work
+Professional work

-Azrieli enrolled at the Academy for Jewish Religion in New York and began her first job as a Cantor for Temple Adas Israel in Sag Harbor.
-Azrieli and her sons moved back to Montreal in 2000, where she became a full-time cantor at Temple Emanu-El-Beth Sholom from 2001 until 2003.
-While completing her D. Mus. at the Université de Montréal in 2011, she wrote her thesis on ethnomusicological links between the music of Giuseppe Verdi and ancient Jewish scales/modes.